webpro-nl/knip/packages/docs/src/content/docs/reference/unsupported.md

 Use [ESLint][1], [Biome][2] or [oxc][3].

+## Unused properties

+Knip does not yet support finding unused members of types, interfaces and objects.
+This includes returned objects from exported functions and objects passed as React component props.

+Knip does support finding unused members of enums and classes.

 ## Circular dependencies

 Knip has no issues with circular dependencies, and does not report them.
 Tools